Gay shame - Part 2

 I remember only once hearing the word gay in one of my placements.
 Sadly it was not in a positive way.

-I remember being the only teacher in hearing distance, as we were walking a long a road.
-I remember feeling very scared, I didn’t know what to say or if to say something.
+I remember being the only teacher in hearing distance, as we were walking along a road.
+I remember feeling very scared; I didn’t know what to say or even if I should say something.

 I wasn’t quite sure if it was expected that I ignore homophobic bullying!